-A delicious vegan recipe for raw energy balls made with figs, apple, spices and seeds.
+A delicious recipe for apple and fig energy balls that's packed full of spices and seeds.
 These are a healthy nut free snack that makes a great alternative to energy balls made with dates.

 My daughter isn't very keen on coconut so I've left this out - in some of my other recipes I roll the balls in desiccated coconut before serving them.
 If you like coconut this would be a great addition to these.